Trade directory · Juneau metro · Alaska

 Inspection Schedule

-Rough-in inspection before concealment, final inspection before occupancy.
-Commercial projects require additional inspections at 50% completion
+Rough-in inspection before covering ductwork, final inspection before occupancy.
+Commercial projects may require additional inspections at 50% completion.

 §4